North Korea's Kim Jong Un arrives in Beijing for military parade alongside Putin and Xi

 South Korea's acting ambassador to the United Nations, Sangjin Kim, said Tuesday the government is “watching and monitoring very closely what is happening on this trip.”

-“We believe Kim Jong Un’s trip and possible summit with neighboring countries needs to be done in a way conducive to bringing about increasing stability in the Korean Peninsula and helping to achieve our shared goal of the denuclearization of the Korean Peninsula,” he told a U.N. press conference this month.
+“We believe Kim Jong Un’s trip and possible summit with neighboring countries needs to be done in a way conducive to bringing about increasing stability in the Korean Peninsula and helping to achieve our shared goal of the denuclearization of the Korean Peninsula,” he told a U.N. press conference.
 “I hope our neighboring countries will play a constructive role in that regard.”

 Putin arrived in China on Sunday to attend the Shanghai Cooperation Organization, a regional summit, as well as the Beijing parade.
 Kremlin aide Yuri Ushakov told Russia’s Tass news agency on Sunday that a meeting between Putin and Kim on the sidelines was “under consideration.”